syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Label Extent

-[`LabelExtent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~LabelExtent.html) property allows us to set the distance between the axis header and the axis.
-Default value of [`LabelExtent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~LabelExtent.html) property is 0d and we can set desired value if required.
+The [`LabelExtent`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~LabelExtent.html) property allows to set the distance between axis labels and title.
+This is typically used to maintain the fixed gap between axis labels and title when the digits of the axis value changed in live update.

 {% tabs %}